AhmedSaad-ML/CISC-866-Project/README.md

 - **Data Simulation**: Describes how the dummy data is generated.
 - **Experiment Execution**: Code to run the secure and unsecure aggregation experiments.
 - **Results Analysis**: Visualization and interpretation of the results.

+## Contributing

+We welcome contributions to this project.
+Please fork the repository and submit a pull request with your proposed changes.

 ## License